Frequently Asked Questions

 Q: How long will my costume take to make?

-The average full fursuit takes me around 3 weeks to complete, however, wait times will vary based on my personal work load and where your project is in my work queue.
+Wait times will vary based on my personal work load and where your project is in my work queue.
+Individual customers will be given time lines of their projects with estimated completion time.
 I aim to keep the wait time between deposit and finished product to under 6 months.

 Q: What are your payment policies?